dieharders/ai-menu-generator/INFO.md

 - ✅ Add company details card above sections.

-- ❌ Re-design home page layout.
+- ✅ Re-design home page layout.

+  - Inputs not working on home page, cant enter text.

+  - Input on menu page cant save value if hidden (add a useState).

 - ❌ Add more detailed breakdown example for "health" and "allergy"